Credit: https://commons.wikimedia.org/wiki/File:Avaimet_jakoon.jpg

 Step One: Gather the Necessary Documents

 To initiate the transfer process, it is vital to have the correct documents.
-The essential document you need is the V5C or the vehicle's log book.
+The essential document you need is the V5C or the vehicle's logbook.
 This document contains essential information about the car and its registered keeper.
 It's a legal requirement to have an up-to-date V5C when you sell or buy a car.

 If you're the seller, you'll need to complete the "new keeper" section of the V5C, including the new owner's details.
 The new owner, meanwhile, will receive the new keeper supplement (V5C/2).
 Additionally, make sure you have the service history, MOT certificates, and any other supporting documentation at hand.